 • The meringue will shrink slightly during the chilling time, so don’t be afraid to make a bit of an exaggerated swirl, as it will get a bit smaller.

-• I didn’t cover my puddings entirely with meringue, so that you could see the pudding in the photos, but when making your puddings, you should cover the pudding completely with meringue.
+• I didn’t cover my puddings entirely with meringue so that you could see the pudding in the photos, but when making your puddings, you should cover the pudding completely with meringue.
 This will prevent the meringue from shrinking too much.

-• Avoid weeping by ensuring the the puddings are completely cooled to room temperature before putting them in the refrigerator to chill.
+• Avoid weeping by ensuring the puddings are completely cooled to room temperature before putting them in the refrigerator to chill.

 • You can use any size ramekin or serving dish, but it must be oven-proof.
-The ramekins I used here are quite large, so I only filled with pudding just slightly less than half full.
+The ramekins I used here are quite large, so I only filled them with pudding just slightly less than half full.
 If using smaller ramekins, you can fill higher.

 • The base recipe (1X), will make four large or 6 smaller puddings.
 You can double or triple the recipe, as needed.